oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. attribute:: dbObject.isCollection

-    This read-only property is a boolean value and it is is *true* if the Oracle object is a collection, *false* otherwise.
+    This read-only property is a boolean value.
+It is *true* if the Oracle object is a collection and *false* otherwise.

 .. attribute:: dbObject.length